mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 * Azure agents:

-    * Discovery Agent is not managing revision and version yet.
+    * Discovery Agent is not managing revision and version yet
     * Traceability agent is not reporting the App usage traffic

 * Mesh governance alpha Discovery Agents: